kanboard/documentation/content/en/v1/user/settings.md

 ![Board Settings](/images/v1/board-settings.png)

-### Task highlighting
+### Task Highlighting

-This feature displays a shadow around the task when a task is moved recently.
+This feature displays a shadow around the task when a task has been moved recently.

-Set the value 0 to disable this feature, 2 days by default (172800 seconds).
+Set the value to 0 to disable this feature.
+The default is 2 days (172800 seconds).

-Everything moved since 2 days will have shadow around the task.
+Everything moved within the last 2 days will have a shadow around the task.

-### Refresh interval for public board
+### Refresh Interval for Public Board

 When you share a board, the page will refresh every 60 seconds automatically by default.

-### Refresh interval for private board
+### Refresh Interval for Private Board

 When your web browser is open on a board, Kanboard checks every 10 seconds if something has been changed by someone else.

-Technically this process is done by Ajax polling.
+Technically, this process is done by Ajax polling.

 Calendar Settings
 -----------------

 Go to the menu **Settings**, then choose **Calendar settings** on the left.

 ![Calendar Settings](/images/v1/calendar-settings.png)